 12 Mar After updating Gig Performer, some of my plugins were not found

-Scenario – Gig Performer is running fine on your Windows machine, an update becomes available, but before you update, you uninstall your current version or an automatic uninstaller removes all references to Gig Performer.
+Scenario: Gig Performer is running fine on your Windows computer and a Gig Performer update becomes available – but before you update, you uninstall your current version or an automatic third-party uninstaller removes all references to Gig Performer.

 Don’t do that!
 We repeat, don’t do that!

-- If you configured a rig via the rig manager and are using aliases for all your controllers and widgets in your rackspaces, you’ll have to completely reconfigure your rig again so that your gigfile works
+- The Rig Manager settings – if you configured a rig via the Rig Manager and are using aliases for all your controllers and widgets in your rackspaces, you’ll have to completely reconfigure your rig again so that your gig file works.

-- All your general options will be lost
+- General options – all your General options will be lost.

-- The locations where your plugins can be found.
+- Plugin locations – all your locations where your plugins can be found.